dhyuan99/VecKM_flow/demo/README.md

 ```
 python main.py
 ```
 It will generate flow predictions and uncertainties.
 It also generates a flow prediction video at `output.mp4`.
+It is helpful to read the comments at [main.py](./main.py) to understand the usage.